A-GHOSH-dev/Node-Js-101-with-VS-Code-Azure-Devops-MLSA-Webinar-2/Nodechatapp/notes.md

 ### Make a client.js inside js folder.

 ### Link the client.js script an the style.css file to index.html file.
+- defer separates the script from interfering with the html file.
 ```
   <title>NODE Chat Application</title>
     <script defer src="js/client.js"></script>